5 Interior Designs To Avoid For Your First HDB Flat

 Aloysius estimated it cost about $50,000 to renovate his flat since it was a resale unit that was over 30 years old.
 He also had to spend more to buy his flat as it was in a mature estate.
 Therefore, careful financial planning was essential.

 Both Aloysius and his wife saved a proportion of their salaries every month when they were preparing to get married.
 After the birth of their daughter, he bought insurance policies for every family member.
 When planning for your first flat, you may wish to consider saving through an insurance savings plan.
-For example, Income's Gro Steady Saver is a flexible savings plan available online, that allows you to save and enjoy guaranteed cash benefits after two years while offering insurance protection.
+For example, Income's Gro Sure Saver is a flexible savings plan that allows you to save and enjoy guaranteed yearly cash benefits from the end of the 2nd policy year onwards, while offering insurance protection.
 In particular, these guaranteed cash benefits can be withdrawn to help pay for one-off expenses like wedding and flat renovation while forming part of your longer term investment portfolio.

 In conclusion, when you are planning for your first home, it pays to get professional advice from someone like Aloysius so you can make informed decisions about your home's design, and to look for good financial planning advice so you can ensure your interior design goals can become reality.
-If you're not sure what plans would suit your savings goals best, try chatting with an Income Advisor or ask our digital advisor, askSage.
+If you're not sure what plans would suit your savings goals best, try chatting with an Income Advisor.
 This will help you to learn what are the options available, avoid common mistakes and make a better informed decision!

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.